Best Camping in New England: Top Tent & Car Campgrounds You’ll Love

 It’s the ultimate recipe for success.

 The interpretive programs are all family-friendly and incredible.
-In fact, many of the participants I met during the programs had traveled from other parts of the state just to participate.
+In fact, many of the participants I met during the programs had traveled from other parts of the state to take part.

 The campground at Little River State Park is busy during the summer, but the sites are wooded and secluded, so you’ll still have plenty of privacy if that’s what you’re looking for.
 It’s a pretty big campground, with 81 tent/RV sites, 20 lean-tos, and five awesome camping cabins.